aicenter/Ridesharing_DARP_instances/README.md

 [//]: # (## Demand and Vehicle Processing)

+### Sizing
+The sizing of the instances is perfomed with the insertion heuristic (IH):

+1. We find the lowest number of vehicles for an instance for which the IH solution drops 0 requests.
+2. We multiply this number by 1.05, adding a buffer of 5% of vehicles.

+This number is then used in all the experimental results.

 ### Public Datasets used in the creation of the instances
 The following data sources were used to generate demand and travel time data: